All Products

 Balance

-Proportions of different data types must be balanced.
+Proportions of different data types are balanced.

 90% are portrait videos, and 10% are landscape videos.
 The model may perform poorly when generating landscape videos.